 Many different kinds of herbs can be frozen, including cilantro, chives, dill, lemon balm, mint, parsley, rosemary, sage, and tarragon.

-Experiment with various herbs and combinations until you find one that suits you best – experiment by changing amounts; if it doesn’t work out, try another type of herb.
+Experiment with various herbs and combinations until you find one that suits you best.
+Change the amounts if necessary; if that doesn’t work, try another type of herb.

 My favorite herb combinations to freeze are parsley, rosemary, and sage.